NaserAnjum21/CD-MAWS/README.md

 chmod +x <script_file_name>
 ```

-N.B. : The MAW suite by default appends content to exisiting file.
+**N.B.** : The MAW suite by default appends content to existing output file.
 So beware of this while using the same output file name repeatedly.
+You should either use different output file name or delete the output file first.
+For example, to avoid duplicate contents, the sample script deletes the output file first if it exists.